remap/ndn-flow/application/readme.md

   * What it does: controls the visualization by issueing NDN command interests to the Unity component
   * [Source code](https://github.com/remap/ndn-flow/blob/master/application/website/wwblimp.html)

+A diagram of the application installation is available [here](https://github.com/remap/ndn-flow/blob/master/design/flow-components.pdf).

 Refer to the readme of each component for more details.